NDGNS students at a career and mentorship event

 How to Join

-2. Select the Indigenous (NDGNS) Affinity Community as your top choice when you submit your hall preferences in My UW Housing
+2. Rank the NDGNS Theme Community first when you submit your hall preferences in My UW Housing.

-3. Prioritize affinity/learning communities over residence halls when you submit your hall preferences in My UW Housing
+3. Prioritize theme communities over residence halls when you submit your hall preferences in My UW Housing.

 Back to top